jdevfullstack/github-pages-tutorial/README.md

 However, you may skip initializing your root directory.

 ### Default Documents
-A default document will be displayed when a visitor requests the site's URL.
-This is the `index.htm` file (or `index.html` to make sure other platforms will read it correctly) unless you change this manually for the server to give a different default document.
+As was mentioned above, a default document will be displayed when a visitor requests the site's URL.
+This is the `index.htm` file ( or `index.html` to make sure other platforms will read it correctly ) unless you change this manually for the server to give a different default document.

 It is the same in GitHub Pages plus the `README.md` or `index.md`.
 So, when you create a repo for GitHub Pages,